 There's only so much data crunching a man can stand.
-Opening a window and looking out over the market and the Sound beyond it, I tried to remember the breathing exercises I was taught in the "Freshman Wellness" class I had in my college orientation.
-That was where I had met Billy.
-My current project at ADR, the project I needed a break from.
-Senator Clarkson's wayward progeny.
+Opening a window and looking out over the market and the Sound beyond it, I tried to remember the breathing exercises I was taught in the "Freshman Wellness" class I had taken in college orientation.
+Where I had met Billy.
+He was my current project at ADR, a project I needed a break from, Senator Clarkson's wayward progeny.
 The Senator was making a run for the Presidency and his son, who had a history of wildness, had disappeared altogether.
 This situation could pose a problem for the Senator's campaign.
-It wouldn't be long before a nosy reporter doing a feature on the candidates' families would realize that there might be a good "prodigal son" story.
-As I did my "cleansing breaths" I sensed that today's inversion layer over Seattle's meant that air might not be the freshest in the world.
+It wouldn't be long before a nosy reporter doing a feature on the candidates' families would realize that there might be a good "prodigal son" story or, even better, something really sleazy.
+As I did my "cleansing breaths" I sensed that the current inversion layer over Seattle meant that air might not be the freshest in the world.
 The aroma from all the coffee being roasted below did perk me up, however.

-Working for a state-of-the-art data-mining operation meant that I had access to the Google crawlers- and their raw data.
+Working for a state-of-the-art data-mining operation meant that I had access to the Google crawlers—and their raw data.
 This was not the "free" search results they give to consumers, this was the stuff they sold to marketers, corporations and governments.
-Billy was careful in never leaving any personal ID on the net, but I knew enough about him that I could "plug in" all the things I knew he was interested in and after several cross searches I got a list of addresses that shared these interests.
-That trick usually gets the results reduced to a couple of thousand potential "hits", looking at this group with some additional filters brought the pool down to a couple of dozen—certainly manageable.
-What I needed was his credit card activity and getting this was going way beyond the usual search protocols- and highly illegal.
+Billy was careful in never leaving any personal ID on the net, but I knew enough about him that I could "plug in" all the things I knew he was interested in and after several cross searches I managed to assemble a list of addresses sharing these interests.
+That trick usually got the results reduced to a couple of thousand potential "hits", looking at this group with some additional filters brought the pool down to a couple of dozen—certainly more manageable than the original three billion.
+What I needed was his credit card activity and to get this meant going way beyond the usual search protocols- and was highly illegal.

 We had been in touch with the Senator's damage control team.
 For obvious reasons they couldn't go where we could, but they were able to give us a trust fund number from the Senator.
 It made regular deposits to a blind trust; we were trying to get monitoring access to that account.
-We found that had we could access an underpaid mole who worked in that bank.
-I had an ace in the hole as well- when we were roommates, I had tapped into his desktop computer and mirrored the whole thing, just to see if I could do it.
-I never did anything with that data then- it was encoded- but it was still stored on an old hard drive, a drive that had been in storage but was now in transit to me, to be examined by our team of cryptologists.
+We found that had we could access an underpaid low-level wage slave who worked in that bank.
+I had another ace in the hole as well- when we were roommates, I had tapped into his desktop computer and mirrored the whole thing, just to see if I could do it.
+I never did anything with that data then- it was encoded- but it was still stored on an old hard drive, a drive which had been in storage with the rest of my college things at my aunt's house.
+It was now in transit to me, to be examined by our team of cryptologists.

-Looking down on the street vendors selling tacky tees and cheap blouses, their racks reminded of that dorm room, with our "wardrobes"- similar junk, styleless, sometimes tasteless.
-I had graduated to tailored shirts and slacks, I was more preppy, now that I was on the other side of thirty, than I had been when I was a teen.
+Looking down on the street vendors selling their tacky tees and cheap blouses, I was reminded of our old dorm room, with our "wardrobes"- similar junk, style-less, sometimes tasteless.
+I had graduated to tailored shirts and slacks, I was more preppy now that I was on the other side of thirty than I had been when I was in school.

 I wondered if Billy was as well.